Written for AdirondackHub.com by guest blogger and boat builder Nathaniel Atkinson.

 As we passed the Great Camp Santanoni gatehouse I was reminded of the times when these boats first began gracing our Adirondack waterways and great camps like these were thriving across the region.
 What was once a summer retreat for wealthy adventurers is now a haven of public lands and waters for all to enjoy.
 Boats like ours help to make these beautiful places accessible for all.
 Pack canoes can easily be cartopped by one person and carried into the most far-flung reaches of the Adirondack Park.
 This allowed us to complete our trip in one short evening after a full day of work.
 By the time we reached our rendezvous at the Newcomb Town beach, on Lake Harris, the sun was just getting low in the sky, canoes were lashed to our roof racks, and we were treated to a beautiful sunset as we drove along Route 28 on our way home.

 This straightforward one-way pack canoe trip from Rich to Harris Lake is beginner-friendly, and should be tried by any water recreation enthusiast!
-While you’re in Newcomb, be sure to stop at the Lake Harris Lodge for a post-adventure meal, and stay an extra day to get some hiking in at the Adirondack Interpretive Center trails or the fire tower on Goodnow Mountain (which you’ll spot on this pack-canoeing trip!).
+While you’re in Newcomb, be sure to stop at the Adirondack Interpretive Center trails or the fire tower on Goodnow Mountain (which you’ll spot on this pack-canoeing trip!).

 This story was written by Adirondack guide boat builder Nathaniel Atkinson.